Cystic fibrosis (pulmonary manifestations)

 Pulmonary manifestations of cystic fibrosis are some of the best known in cystic fibrosis (CF).
 This is partly because the lungs are often severely affected and the cause of significant morbidity and mortality.

 For general discussion of cystic fibrosis, and a discussion of its other manifestations, please refer to:

 Clinical presentation is with the expected recurrent bacterial infections and haemoptysis.
 Patients have a chronic cough and expectorate copious quantities of sputum, frequently blood stained and containing mucous plugs 2,7.

-In the lung the cystic fibrosis transmembrane regulator (CFTR) is a protein responsible for efflux of chloride and inhibition of the sodium channel's activity which controls influx of sodium.
-Therefore, under normal circumstances salt and chloride remain in the lumen, and keep water there osmotically.
+In the lung, the cystic fibrosis transmembrane regulator (CFTR) is a protein responsible for efflux of chloride and inhibition of the sodium channel's activity which controls the influx of sodium.
+Therefore, under normal circumstances, salt and chloride remain in the lumen and keep water there osmotically.
 In CF patients, too little chloride is pumped out, too much sodium is reabsorbed resulting in osmotic re-absorption of water from the lumen.
 The result is iso-osmotic, but low volume, secretions, which tend to dry out, or be thick as they still contain all the other constituents.

 Abnormal CFTR function has other effects 1,3, e.g:

 - altered bacterial killing

 The organisms most responsible for pulmonary infections are: